 “Modern technology has taken away the need to get up.
 And this is outside of work as well.
 It’s [part of] our Western culture.”

-"To create change you really have to shock people into thinking ‘I don't want that to happen to me'," Stephen Bowden, the ergonomist and human factors consultant who helped create Emma, tells COVER.
+"To create change you really have to shock people into thinking ‘I don't want that to happen to me'," Stephen Bowden, the ergonomist and human factors consultant who was interviewed by Higham in conjunction with the report, tells COVER.

 "Modern technology has taken away the need to get up," explains Bowden.
 "And this is outside of work as well.
 It's [part of] our Western culture.
 I've done a lot of work in Asia and at lunchtime all the workers are outside waving their arms about and stretching."